diggahdee/diggahdee.github.io/_posts/2021-12-04-love-jesus-follow-god.md

 We are to follow the commands of God, Follow listen to the word of God, we are to follow Jesus….
 Jesus is the word of God.
 Jesus is the fulfillment of the commandments.
 Jesus is both the love of God and the model for loving God.

 ### In Conclusion:
-The word seems clear and without contradiction that we are to Love God, and follow Jesus (who is the word/commandments of God)
+The word seems clear and without contradiction that we are to Love God, and follow Jesus (who is the word/commandments of God).
+I believe this truth will one day lead me to the elevator speach i desire to explain the relationship between God the Father, Christ the Son and the Holy Spirit

+Family, keep digging in!

+Thoughts are always welcomed.